HTreschl/DFS-Optimizer/README.md

 # DFS Optimizer

 A library designed to run sims and optimize lineups for DFS using python's pulp module.
 Includes NFL and MLB.
+Implemented in a webapp at https://roster-tech.streamlit.app/

 # NFL Example -- Single Optimized Lineup for a Classic Game-Type
 Optimize a single lineup without running any sims using the example projections for a classic dfs game